saniazahan/Important-ML-DS-Facts/Deploy_PyTorch_Model.md

-## DEPLOYING PYTORCH IN PYTHON VIA A REST API WITH FLASK
+## Deploying PyTorch in python via a REST API with flask